SkygearIO/features/features/26-mfa/api.md

   # 'required' means the user must login with MFA.
   # This is like how banking services offer MFA.
   #
-  # Default is 'optional'
+  # Default is 'off'
-  enforcement: 'optional'
+  enforcement: 'off'
   bearer_token:
     # How many days the bearer token is valid.
 Default is 30.
     expire_in_days: 30